Admission Requirements – Practical Nursing

 Applicants who have followed the High School Curriculum of other Provinces of Canada

-Applicants from other provinces of Canada shall have successfully completed Graduation Requirements for high school as set by the home province and obtained an overall average of not less than 65%.
+Applicants from other provinces of Canada shall have successfully completed graduation requirements for high school as set by the home province and obtained a passing grade in 3000 level core courses.

 Applicants who have followed the Adult Basic Education Program (ABE)

-Applicants shall have completed the Level III Adult Basic Education Certificate (ABE) with the approved combination of thirty-six credits as set by the Department of Education.
+Applicants shall have completed the Level III Adult Basic Education Certificate (ABE) Academic Stream as set by the Department of Education.

 Applicants for Mature Student Status